Main illustration: Sunny Eckerle

 - Collaboration.
 No other selling strategy makes sales and marketing departments become closer, better coordinated, and more unified.

 - Efficient.
-Since this is a hyper-focused strategy, ABM has a reputation of reaping the highest ROI and cost efficiency among sales strategies, ie. you don’t waste resources engaging with low-value prospects.
+Since this is a hyper-focused strategy, ABM campaigns have a reputation of reaping the highest ROI and cost efficiency among sales strategies, ie. you don’t waste resources engaging with low-value prospects.

 - Builds long-term relationships.
 ABM aims to nurture clients throughout the sales cycle by providing hyper-personalized and highly relevant experiences designed to build trust.
 Because customers trust your brand, they are more likely to be amenable to upsells and cross-sells.